gbturner556/MOSFET-Analyzer/README.md

 For more information regarding MOSFETs and there function see the following link
 <https://en.wikipedia.org/wiki/MOSFET>

-## Module 3 Concepts
-The following Module 3 concepts were used in this program
-- Integrating another programming language into C++ code
-- Passing data by command line arguments

 ## Software Requirements
-This program requires the following software
+This program requires the following software:

 - Python 3
   - Pandas package
   - sys package